-Data messages in the MQTT network are grouped by a special name called topic.
-If the client wishes to receive messages to a topic, it must first subscribe to it.
-You can image messages as different types of newspapers or journals.
+Data messages in the MQTT network are grouped by a special name called Topic.
+If the client wishes to receive messages to a topic, he must first subscribe to it.
+You can imagine messages as different types of newspapers or journals.
 If you wish to receive daily news from a certain magazine, you make a subscription to it.
 Afterwards, whenever a new print is released, you will receive your own copy of the magazine in your hands.
 MQTT builds even further upon the concept by having structured topics: similarly to the folder structure in your computer, you can have topics that have subtopics inside of them.
-If building further upon the analogy, it allows you to only subscribe not only to the whole newspaper, but also only to certain sections of it.
+If building further upon the analogy, it allows you to subscribe not only the whole newspaper, but also only the certain sections of it.

 To take a real-world example, sensor might publish a message with a topic such as “/house/sensors/livingroom/temperature“.
 Acting devices, such as a central heating unit might subscribe to temperature messages, and act upon certain rules and turn the heat on.

 For certain types of data it is critical to know if the sent message reached the intended destination or not.
 MQTT specifies three different types of reliability: